ivotron/seissol-workflows/README.md

  1. A SCEC benchmark ([`workflows/tpv33`](./workflows/tpv33)).
  2. The [SCC18 challenge workflow][scc18]
     ([`workflows/scc18`](./workflows/scc18)).
- 3. The SCC18 on environments where a container runtime is not available ([`workflows/scc18-containerless`](./workflows/scc18-containerless)).
+ 3. The same SCC18 as above, but on environments where a container runtime is not available ([`workflows/scc18-containerless`](./workflows/scc18-containerless)).

 The first two workflows run in a container runtime ([Docker][docker],